kohesive/klutter/core/README.md

 * `batch` - for Sequence and Iterable, batch a sequence into a sequence of lists of max N size
 * `lazyBatch` - A purely Lazy batch must have the source consumed to progress, but does not need to materialize a list per iteration (is a combination of batch+forEach)

-### Immutable Collections
+### ReadOnly / Immutable Collections

+Kotlin collections have a read and write interface such as `List` vs. `MutableList` but these do not protect against write access since a simple cast back to the underlaying type can allow writing.
+Klutter adds lightweight delegating wrappers that block this write access for the collection, and any collection they return (such as iterator, listIterator, subList, etc).

-* `*.asImmutable()` - Wraps a Collection (extension functions exist for Iterator, Collection, List, ListIterator, Set, and Map) with a lightweight delegating class (low overhead) that prevents casting back to mutable type, all methods that return other collections (i.e. map.entries) are also wrapped with a protecting class
+* `*.asReadOnly()` - Wraps a Collection (extension functions exist for Iterator, Collection, List, ListIterator, Set, and Map) with a lightweight delegating class (low overhead) that prevents casting back to mutable type, all methods that return other collections (i.e. map.entries) are also wrapped with a protecting class
+* `*.toImmutable()` - copies the collection and then wraps it with the same as `*.asReadOnly()` to prevent write access.

 (based off of the answer from @miensol in this Stackoverflow answer http://stackoverflow.com/a/37936456/3679676)